asyncedd/asyncedd.github.io/src/posts/hello.md

 As I stated before, I use Linux — EndeavourOS to be exact.
 I use Neovim as my text editor of choice, and I have 4k+ lines of Lua in my [Neovim configuration](https://github.com/asyncedd/dots.nvim) (quick plug lol) - I've put wayyy to much time than I should've but for now I think it's pretty solid thus, I'm gradually decreasing the time I `cd` into `~/.config/nvim` (essentially not tweaking stop more often!!)

-That should sum it up I think :D
+That should sum it up :D

 ## My tech stack